ChristopheSeg/lab-directory/README.md

 - all displays (list, grid...) can be configured using simple wordpress shortcode (wordpress loop)

 ### Lab-Directory Taxonomy (Optional)
 Lab-Directory can use up to 2 taxonomies to organise your staff directory.
-Default taxonomies are Team and Laboratories.
-They can be set to refer to your custom taxonomies. .
+Default taxonomies 'Teams' and 'Laboratories' can be customized.
+All categories under these taxonomies hold a manager contact (one of your staff).
+When a page or post is belonging to one category (example 'laboratory 1') an optionnal  contact footer is added at the end of page linking to corresponding staff profile(s) and email(s).

 ### Lab-Directory I18n (Internationalisation)
 Lab-Directory is ready to be translated in your language.
 Default language are French and English